Cosmological Constraints on Neutrino Masses in Quintessential Inflation: Introduction

 In this context, QI models can help disentangle well-known parameter degeneracies.
 At small scales, the gravitational backreaction of massive neutrinos affects the clustering of cold dark matter in a way similar to dark energy, slowing down the late-time growth of matter perturbations (see \cite{Lesgourgues:2006nd} for more details).
-A degeneracy is then present on the effects of $\sum m_{\nu_i}$ and the equation of state $w$.
-Phenomenological parametrizations of $w$, which have recently shown a preference for a phantom crossing with $w<-1$, lead to a loosening of the bounds on $\sum m_{\nu_i}$.
-On the other hand, when considering physical models for dark energy, where the equation of state is, by construction, constrained to never cross the phantom divide, $w \geq -1$, the bounds on $\sum m_{\nu_i}$ are tightened~\cite{Hannestad:2005gj,RoyChoudhury:2019hls,Lorenz:2017fgo,Rodrigues:2025hso}.
+A degeneracy is then present on the effects of $\sum m_{\nu}$ and the equation of state $w$.
+Phenomenological parametrizations of $w$, which have recently shown a preference for a phantom crossing with $w<-1$, lead to a loosening of the bounds on $\sum m_{\nu}$.
+On the other hand, when considering physical models for dark energy, where the equation of state is, by construction, constrained to never cross the phantom divide, so $w \geq -1$, the bounds on $\sum m_{\nu}$ are tightened~\cite{Hannestad:2005gj,RoyChoudhury:2019hls,Lorenz:2017fgo,Du:2024pai,Rodrigues:2025hso}.
+A representative example of this pattern can be found by comparing the results obtained in ~\cite{Du:2024pai} and \cite{Rodrigues:2025hso}.
+The first obtained $\sum m_\nu < 0.147$ eV for the analysis of the CPL parameterization of dark energy in light of CMB, BAO, and supernovae data, while the second obtained a much more restrictive result, $\sum m_\nu < 0.0709$ eV, following the analysis of a general parameterization of thawing quintessence models with the same dataset.

 From a particle physics perspective, the oscillatory behavior of the three neutrino flavors is observed in solar and atmospheric neutrino measurements.
 This points to the existence of neutrino mass terms in the neutrino Lagrangian, despite predictions from the Standard Model of particles.
 Oscillation experiments are insensitive to the absolute mass scale of the neutrinos, but are useful for probing their squared mass differences.
 For atmospheric neutrinos, one can settle $\Delta m_{32}^2 \approx 2.45 \times 10^{-3}\; \text{eV}^2$, assuming the Normal Ordering (NO), or $\Delta m_{32}^2 \approx -2.53 \times 10^{-3}\; \text{eV}^2$ for the Inverted Ordering (IO), while from solar neutrinos one obtains $\Delta m_{21}^2 \approx 7.5 \times 10^{-5}\; \text{eV}^2$~\cite{ParticleDataGroup:2024cfk}.
 This configuration enables at least two non-relativistic species of neutrinos, while lower limits on the sum of their masses can be estimated.
 For the NO one may have $\sum m_\nu > 0.06\; \text{eV}$, while IO requires $\sum m_\nu > 0.10\; \text{eV}$.